This article was updated in September 2019.

-- Visits per day and billed visits per day
+- Visits per day compared to billed visits per day by service type

 - Charging accuracy and timeliness